sumaiyamahmud/PowerBI_SQL_Analysis/README.md

 Maximum orders were placed for The Classic Deluxe Pizza.

-*Listed below are the worst sellers in terms of revenue, quantity and total orders. *
+### *Listed below are the worst sellers in terms of revenue, quantity and total orders*

 ![image](https://github.com/sumaiyamahmud/PowerBI_SQL_Analysis/assets/113713705/4ce3dbc9-89ac-4b40-a967-4071ab96afe4)